Merging data from multiple sources is a challenge that has many an organization’s IT team frustrated, annoyed and downright miserable.

 In order to prevent your organization from suffering the brunt of bad data, you’ll need to run your data through a quality check process before you even begin to merge data from multiple sources.

-What Steps to Take Before Merging Data?
+What Steps to Take Before Collecting & Combining Data from Multiple Sources?

 Here’s a 1, 2, 3 approach: